Datical/devops_homework/README.md

 * The database should only allow access from the EC2 instance
 * We should be alerted if the ELB health check is not passing.

-## Task 2 - Application

-The application is a simple to-do list app.
-There are bugs that need to be fixed:

-1. The Dockerfile for the api (todo-api) is inefficient.
-Convert it to a multi-stage docker build and make it as efficient/small as possible.
-If done correctly the final image should be < 300 MB.
-2. The docker-compose file in the root of the project has 2 bugs.
-Fix them.
-You should be able to run a `docker-compose up` to start the application.
-If the application is working you should be able to browse to http://localhost and create a to-do list.

 ## Task 3 - Application Deployment